ash-project/ash/documentation/tutorials/get-started.md

 Lets start by creating our first resource along with our first API.
 We will create the following files:

-- The API - `lib/helpdesk/support.ex`
+- The API [Helpdes.Support] - `lib/helpdesk/support.ex`
+- Our tickets resource [Helpdes.Support.Ticket] - `lib/helpdesk/support/resources/ticket.ex`.

+We also create an accompanying registry, in , which is where we will list the resources for our Api.

 - A registry to list our resources - `lib/helpdesk/support/registry.ex`
-- Our tickets resource - `lib/helpdesk/support/resources/ticket.ex`.

-We also create an accompanying registry, in , which is where we will list the resources for our Api.

-To create the required folders and files, you can use the following command:
+To create the required folders and files, you can use the following command in your terminal:

 ```bash
 # Run in your terminal